fenago/ml-workshop/lab_guides/Lab_3.md

 of features to an output, classification tasks have a discrete number of outputs, while regression tasks can have infinite continuous values as outputs.

-When developing machine learning models to solve supervised learning problems, one of the main goals is for the model to be capable of generalizing so that it will be applicable to future unseen data, instead of just learning a set of instances very well but performing poorly on new data.
-Accordingly, a methodology for validation and testing was explained in this lab, which involved splitting the data into three sets: a training set, a dev set, and a test set.
-This approach eliminates the risk of bias.

-After this, we covered how to evaluate the performance of a model for both classification and regression problems.
-Finally, we covered how to analyze the performance of a model and perform error analysis on each of the sets to detect the condition affecting the model\'s performance.

 In the next lab, we will focus on applying different algorithms to a real-life dataset, with the underlying objective of applying the steps